gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I suppose," Thokmay said.
 He wrinkled his nose.
-"But I still think they smell like wet goofs."
+"But I still think they smell like laundry."

 Noxy bit back an angry retort.
-They didn't smell anything *like* goofs, and even if they did—
+They didn't smell anything *like* laundry, and even if they did—

 *Twinge.*
 "Ouch," she muttered,
-putting her hand on the back of her head.
+closing her eyes and putting her hand on the back of her head.
-The pain was strong enough that she thought there would be a lump, but she couldn't feel anything.
+The feeling was strong enough that she half-expected to feel a lump.

-"Is everything all right?"
+"Are you all right?"
 Thokmay asked.

-"It's fine," she snapped.
+"I'm fine," she said curtly.
 She had hoped the clouds would be right next to the platform so that he could stroke one.
 Or even get on,
 though she knew what her mother would say about *that* if she found out.

 "Um… Are they supposed to be doing that?"
-She opened her eyes to see Big Blue turning toward them.
+She opened her eyes to see Big Blue drifting toward them and Pillow rising in his wake.
-Below him,
-Pillow was rising as quickly as Noxy had ever seen her move.

 Thokmay stepped back instinctively as the bull bumped against the platform.
 Noxy stroked the old cloud's flank.
-"See?" she said.
+"See?" she said,
+grabbing a handful of Big Blue's side and tugging.
 "You can pull bits of them this way and that, but it all settles back into a big lump after a while."
-She grabbed a handful of Big Blue's side and pulled as hard as she could.
-When she let go,
-the bit she had teased out slowly sank back into the cloud.

 The young soldier patted the cloud gingerly.
+Impulsively,
-Noxy grinned wickedly and threw herself up onto his back.
+Noxy threw herself onto Big Blue's back.
 "Come on!" she said when Thokmay hesitated.
 "He won't bite."

 "Probably Noxious!
 What do you think you're doing?"
 Noxy's heart leaped into her throat.
+There,
-There, at the top of the steps that led down to the platform, stood her mother and Sergeant Dorbu.
+at the top of the steps that led down to the platform, stood her mother and Sergeant Dorbu.
 "You get off that cloud right now!"